 The whole period from 1200ish BCE to the Roman invasion should really be counted as one age - it involved roughly the same people doing roughly the same things, though of course developments took place over the centuries.

 The iron age is defined solely by iron usage, which was an important technological enabler but not a fundamental cultural development.
 The peak of the iron age, from around 400 BCE onwards, was by degrees culturally and economically more developed than the late bronze age period preceding it.

 The winds of Keltia

-This was their variant of a worldwide phenomenon encouraging greater competition and territoriality, loss of spirit and collective trust sometimes called the axial age.
+This was the British variant of a worldwide phenomenonsometimes called the axial age, where humanity entered into times of greater competition, turbulence and territoriality, and with it went a certain loss of spirit, mutuality and collective trust.
 Ancient certainties became obsolete and new ideas to replace them were as yet unformed - these gradually emerged during the iron age.

-In Britain this downturn period is called the late bronze age, but this reckoning of ages is not based on social-cultural factors but on metal technologies.
-The period following 1500 BCE represented a major disjunction in British history: at the time it was a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the bronze age.
+In Britain this cultural downturn period from the 1200s is called the late bronze age, but this reckoning of ages is not based on social-cultural factors but on metal technologies.
+The period following 1500 BCE represented a major disjunction in British history: at the time it was a time of tragedy and loss, followed by a time of cultural tick-over at a lower level to that of the peak of the iron age.